open-synergy/mdbook-vertical-accountant/src/konfigurasi/accountant-service/penjelasan.md

 #### <a name="field-allowed-to-confirm">Allowed To Confirm</a>

-Apabila aktif user dapat mengkonfirmasi.
+Berhak/tidaknya user aktif untuk dapat mengkonfirmasi accountant service.

 #### <a name="field-allowed-to-validate">Allowed To Validate</a>

-Apabila aktif user dapat memvalidasi.
+Berhak/tidaknya user aktif untuk dapat memvalidasi accountant service.

 #### <a name="field-allowed-to-cancel">Allowed To Cancel</a>

-Apabila aktif user dapat membatalkan.
+Berhak/tidaknya user aktif untuk dapat membatalkan accountant service.

 #### <a name="field-allowed-to-restart">Allowed To Restart</a>

-Apabila aktif user dapat merestart.
+Berhak/tidaknya user aktif untuk dapat merestart accountant service.

 #### <a name="tab-opinions">TAB OPINIONS</a>